ci010/electron-vue-next/README.md

   - Detail see [Debug](#debug-in-vscode) section
 - Multiple Windows Support
   - Can add a new window for App easily.
 See [Add a New Window](#new-window) section

-## Planned Features

 - [vue-devtool](https://github.com/vuejs/vue-devtools) support
+  - Run npm run postinstall to install extensions
   - Currently the devtool is still WIP and not support vuex/router...
-  - Wait until it has great support for vuex and router to add it

 ## Getting Started